HubTou/PyLists4C/DOC.md

   * ETYPE_ARRAY for our [ARRAYs](DOC.md#array-type) as we have defined them anyway (though the same functionalities could be achieved through sub-LISTs),
   * ETYPE_DICT for a possible complementary library of [Python-style dictionaries](https://www.w3schools.com/python/python_dictionaries.asp).

-We provide convenience functions for each standard C language types, so you don't always have to pass *values* by address, provide the *type* and *size* parameters, or cast variables to specific types.
+We provide convenience functions for each standard C language types, so you don't always have to pass *values* by address, provide the *type* and *size* parameters, or cast variables to specific types...

 ### ARRAY type
 One thing we can't easily do in C language is to have directly indexed LIST *elements* (ie: MyList\[0], MyList\[1] and so on), though we provide a [listGet()](DOC.md#listgetn) base function to access the Nth *element* of a LIST.